luissv7/multistatepdscontrol/README.md

-# Repository for methods of control of Multistate networks
+# Repository for methods of control of multistate networks.

 Author: Luis Sordo Vieira, sordovieira@uchc.edu